dave-zengenti/highcharts-demo-repo/README.md

 - Integration of Highcharts in a React project.
 - Configuration and use of Highcharts' accessibility module.
-- Example charts demonstrating different types of data visualizations.
+- Example charts demonstrating different types of data visualisations.
 - TypeScript for type safety and better developer experience.
 - Vite for fast development and build processes.